CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 * the submitted curriculum vitae of the candidate is meaningful and complete.
 In addition, it may be useful to have academic and professional qualifications certified, for example, by inquiring at the university or from previous employers or clients.
 The identity of the candidate should also be verified.
 B. by presentation of identity documents.

-If external personnel are deployed internally or if internal applications and data can be accessed through projects, cooperations or outsourcing projects, comparable checks should be carried out as for own employees.
+If external personnel are deployed internally or can access internal applications and data in projects, collaborations or outsourcing projects, comparable checks should be carried out as for own employees.
 When drafting contracts with external service providers, it should be contractually stipulated which side has to perform such checks, to what extent these are carried out and how these are documented.

 ** Selection of trusted administrators **
 The IT system or TK system administrators and their representatives must be able to trust the operator with great confidence.
 They have - depending on the system used - extensive and often all powers.
 Administrators and their representatives are able to access and, if necessary, modify all stored data and grant permissions in a way that would allow substantial abuse.

 Administrators of IT systems and their representatives must be carefully selected.
 You must be regularly informed that the powers may be used only for the required administrative tasks.

-Since the administrator has a key role regarding the functionality of the hardware and software used, the continuation of his activities must be ensured even in the event of his failure.
+Since the administrator has a key role regarding the functionality of the hardware and software used, the continuation of his activities must be guaranteed even in the event of his failure.
 For this, the named representatives must have the current state of the system configuration and have access to the passwords, keys and security tokens required for the administration.

 If a company or an authority has several administrators with comparable IT system knowledge, they can also represent each other if they still have spare capacity.
-In all areas in which only one administrator is mainly responsible for IT systems, two substitutes should be included, as experience has shown that the deputy is temporarily not available for administrative tasks if the administrator is absent for a long time.
+In all areas in which only one administrator mainly responsible for IT systems care, two deputies should be incorporated, since in case of prolonged absence of the administrator experience has shown that the deputy is temporarily not available for administrative tasks.

 In order to ensure the functioning of the IT operation, it must be checked, in particular in the event of pending personnel changes or changes in the organizational structure, whether the required administrative activities can also be managed by the designated administrators and their representatives.